-Introduction At Copleston we are dedicated to providing the very best academic experience for our A level students.
+At Copleston we are dedicated to providing the very best academic experience for our A level students.
 We believe that we are the Sixth Form of choice for studying A level courses in Ipswich and upon completion of the Copleston Sixth Form journey, our students will be equipped to become future leaders within our society.
 Our students are taught by specialists who are both passionate about their subject area as well as highly qualified.
 These teachers are keen to enrich and accelerate opportunities for all students, specifically those with the capability, potential and motivation to embrace challenge.
-In a globalised world, securing strong qualifications and a track record of success has never been more important.
 At Copleston Sixth Form, we want our students to leave us as confident, articulate and mature young adults, imbued with the habits and skills needed to be successful in their chosen careers.
+We place a high emphasis on respect and positive behaviour, which ensures the Sixth Form is a happy and safe place to learn.
+There is a vibrant student body with a wide range of enrichment and leadership activities for students to get involved in.